flutter/website/src/docs/get-started/install/_ios-setup.md

         ios/Runner.xcworkspace` in a terminal window from your Flutter project directory.
      1. In Xcode, select the `Runner` project in the left navigation panel.
+     1. In the `Runner` target settings page, make sure your Development Team is selected.
+        The UI varies depending on your version of Xcode.
+        * Xcode 9 & 10: Look under **General > Signing > Team**
+        * Xcode 11 and newer: Look under **Signing & Capabilities > Team**

-     1. In the `Runner` target settings page, make sure your Development Team is selected under **General > Signing > Team**.
-When you select a team, Xcode creates and downloads a Development Certificate, registers your device with your account, and creates and downloads a provisioning profile (if needed).
+        When you select a team,
+        Xcode creates and downloads a Development Certificate, registers your device with your account,
+        and creates and downloads a provisioning profile (if needed).

         * To start your first iOS development project, you might need to sign into